 You may have the right to complain to a Data Protection Authority about our collection and use of your Personal Data.
 For more information, please contact your local data protection authority in the European Economic Area (EEA).

-Our Websites do not address anyone under the age of 18 ("Minors").
-Except as provided above with respect to research and Case Reports, we do not knowingly collect Personal Data from Minors.
+Our website does not address anyone under the age of 18 ("Minors").
+We do not knowingly collect Personal Data from Minors.
 If you are a parent or guardian and you are aware that your child has provided us with Personal Data, please contact us.
-If we become aware that we have collected Personal Data from any minor without verification of parental consent, we will take steps to remove that it from our servers.
+If we become aware that we have collected Personal Data from any minor without verification of parental consent, we will take steps to remove that data from our database.